 CP284 MICROSOFT WORD (4.5 credits/60 clock hours) This course is designed to provide students with the basic understanding of word processing applications, concepts, and terminology.
 The purpose of the course is to develop an ability to use the current version of Microsoft Word for both professional and personal use.
-Prerequisite: Keyboarding.
+Prerequisite: Keyboarding or Introduction to Document Processing.

 IT208.NET FRAMEWORK (4.0 credits/60 clock hours) This course expands upon the objectives learned in the C# Programming course and covers basics of ASP.NET, C#, and SQL Server along with advanced topics in object-oriented programming.
 The students will build database-driven applications that incorporate authentication and security.
-Prerequisite: C# Programming.
+Prerequisite: Intermediate Programming.